Oswestry: Sport

+Oswestry Cricket Club play at Morda Road, Oswestry.
 The former local football club, Oswestry Town F.C., was one of the few English teams to compete in the League of Wales.
 It also won the Welsh Cup in 1884, 1901 and 1907.
 The club was in financial difficulties in 2003 and merged with Total Network Solutions F.C. of Llansantffraid, a village 8 mi away on the Welsh side of the border.
 Following the takeover of the club's sponsor in 2006, the club was renamed as The New Saints.
 They moved to the redeveloped Park Hall Stadium on the outskirts of the town in September 2007.
 The New Saints or TNS is a full-time-professional football club that play in the Welsh Premier League, which they have won a record twelve times.

 F.C.
 Oswestry Town was formed in 2013 as the successor to Oswestry Lions F.C. and started out in the amateur Mercian Regional League.
 Success saw the team promoted to North West Counties Football League Division One South and they were on course for further promotion in season 2019–20 when the COVID-19 pandemic struck.
 Existing financial problems caused by low gate receipts and lack of sponsorship were exacerbated by the decision of The Football Association to cancel and make null and void the 2019–20 season because of the pandemic, and led to the club's demise in July 2020.